BrandtOgden/Everything-Clubs/business/UserResearch.md

   * Team Action: Give options to users to contact each other.

 * Observation 3 (Sam):
-  * Observation Statement:
+  * Observation Statement: The target market is quite diversified in its interests, the latter always requiring organization and communications between members.
-  * Supporting Data:
+  * Supporting Data: Of the 17 responses, 11 different organizations contributed, showing the wide demand and demographic for our product.
-  * Team Action:
+  * Team Action: Be sure to create a universal experience in designing the UI and member/executive features to encompass all possible needs for groups.

 * Observation 4 (Henry):
   * Observation Statement: A lot of organizations are using either GroupMe or iMessage as their main forms of communication.